 Step 3: Verify that the displayed Songbird address match the address you used for your claim.
 Songbird addresses are case insensitive, so don't worry if Bifrost Wallet shows a mixed case address (checksummed) while your claim address shows in uppercase or lowercase in block explorers like XRP Scan and Bithomp.

-If you don't remember what address you claimed to, you can enter the XRP address you claimed from in a block explorer like XRP Scan or Bithomp and find the section showing your Spark or Flare address.
-Your Songbird (SGB) address is the same as your Spark (FLR) address.
+If you don't remember what address you claimed to, you can enter the XRP address you claimed from in a block explorer like XRP Scan or Bithomp and find the section showing your Songbird or Flare address.
+Your Songbird (SGB) address is the same as your Flare (FLR) address.